 Artists, unlike moralists, practise better than they preach.
 Most of them have a theory of art, so it’s just as well that they don’t obey it.
 Shakespeare’s plays give the lie to most of what he wrote about play writing.
 Flaubert, if he had paid heed to his own impeccable aesthetic code, would have disciplined his scandalous brilliancy into desiccated correctness.
 Had he excised his own persona from his books, he would have robbed them of their richest character.
 Few tellers intrude so unremittingly in their tale.

-In vigorous eras artists make strong works, though they may hold incorrect views on art, but in spent eras they can’t, even if they have the right ones.
+In vigorous eras artists make strong works, though they may hold incorrect views on art.
+In spent eras they can do nothing great, even if they hold the right creed.
 They glean leaden lessons from golden instructors.
 We have now swallowed such a crop of faulty postulates, what could purge us but the dawn of a new dark age of unlearning?

 We now churn out great reams of shoddy verse, since it’s not the age of poetry, and great reams of shoddy prose, since it is the age of prose.